 Analysis of Silver

-In the first stanza of this piece the speaker begins by describing the progress of the moon through the sky.
+In the first stanza of this piece, the speaker begins by describing the progress of the moon through the sky.
 It is moving as one would expect, “Slowly” and “silently.”
 There is an immediate personification of the moon’s actions.
 The speaker refers to it as a “she” and describes how “she” is walking through the night.
 It is as if the moon’s slow progression is of “her” own choice.
 “She” makes her way through the night, taking her time to “peer” and “See” everything.

 There is one element of the nighttime scene that catches her eye especially, the “Silver fruit upon silver trees.”
 As a reader moves through the various couplets that make up this text one will notice that “silver” is used to describe almost every sight seen by the moon.
 It is “her” own shining that which casts this tint upon the ground.
 She is drawn in by the beauty of her own life force which first shows itself on fruit trees.
 These represent life and bounty, important and joyful elements of the world.

-In the following set of lines the speaker moves on to describe additional sites the moon sees.
+In the following set of lines, the speaker moves on to describe additional sites the moon sees.
 Her eye is soon drawn to the “casements.”
 This word refers to the part of a window set on a hinge.
-The small metal bits of its construction catch the light beautifully.
+The small metal bits of its construction catches the light beautifully.
 One should now be able to relate the light to two very different types of objects—both organic and manmade creations are impacted by the moon.

 The moment described in the first couplet of this section happened “beneath the silvery thatch.”
 This is a reference to the roof of a building, likely a house in this case.
 Here, the light has found a place to shine within the confines of a home that is likely not very elaborate.
 A thatch roof is most often made of straw or a similar material.
 All the same, the windows and the roof shine.

 It is important to note that de la Mare has specifically chosen the least remarkable of subjects for this piece.
-They are enhanced, and made more important by their closeness to the light of the moon.
+They are enhanced and made more important by their closeness to the light of the moon.
 It does not discriminate between different objects or animals.
-The mouse for instance, has been made more beautiful by its “silver claws” and “silver eye.”
+The mouse, for instance, has been made more beautiful by its “silver claws” and “silver eye.”
 These creatures take on an air of mystery they did not previously have.
 It was de la Mare’s intent to make a reader rethink the value of these everyday organisms and inanimate objects underneath a night sky.

 The final couplet of the piece evokes a feeling of peace and movement that encourages a reader to imagine the description continuing on past the end.
 He speaks first on the fish which are also sleeping.
 They are “moveless” in the gleaming water.

-All around them though the “silver reeds” move steadily within the “silver stream.”
+All around them the “silver reeds” move steadily within the “silver stream.”
 It is easy to envision the river moving in the nighttime landscape, through till morning.